Article I. Name and Territory.

 Section 1.
 Name.

-The name of the Local Chapter shall be the San Diego Chapter of the Democratic Socialists of America (National DSA).
+The name of the Local Chapter shall be the San Diego Chapter of the Democratic Socialists of America (National DSA), hereinafter referred to as DSA San Diego or as the Local Chapter.
 National DSA is a not-for-profit corporation.

 Article II.
 Purpose

 We are socialists because we reject an economic order based on private profit, alienated labor, gross inequalities of wealth and power, discrimination based on race, sex, sexual orientation, gender expression, disability status, age, religion, and national origin, and brutality and violence in defense of the status quo.
 We are socialists because we share a vision of a humane social order based on popular control of resources and production, economic planning, equitable distribution, feminism, racial equality and non-oppressive relationships.
 We are socialists because we are developing a concrete strategy for achieving that vision, for building a majority movement that will make democratic socialism a reality in America.
 We believe that such a strategy must acknowledge the class structure of American society and that this class structure means that there is a basic conflict of interest between those sectors with enormous economic power and the vast majority of the population.

 To promote the organization and resistance of the working class and the broader block of the oppressed in order to abolish relationships of domination and exploitation.
 Stated plainly, socialism.
 Ours is a mission of abolition of capitalist relations: we desire to break free from the oppressive relations of power that define what we are in order to see what we can become.